adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 ---
 title: 'TypeScript: Exploring (some) complex types'
-date: '2022-01-23T13:00:37.121Z'
+date: '2022-01-25T13:00:37.121Z'
 template: 'post'
-draft: true
+draft: false
 slug: '/posts/template-literal-types/'
-category: 'Programming'
+category: 'TypeScript'
 tags:
   - 'TypeScript'
   - 'Types'
+  - 'Learning'
-  - 'API'
+  - 'Programming'
 description: 'Follow me along as I explore two new features of TypeScript 4.1, template literal types and recursive conditional types.
-All this to create a typed version of a method that reads data from an API.'
+All this to create a typed version of a function that reads data from an API.'
 ---

-This post will explore my train of though following a question about how would I type and existing API layer.
+This post will explore my train of thought following a question about how I would type an existing function.
 The example code was not used in any production app, but it was a nice exercise in working with TypeScript while trying to solve this particular problem.

 We will go a bit deeper by using: (recursive) conditional types, template literal types, mapped types and a suit of other helper types.
 Previous knowledge of [TypeScript](https://www.typescriptlang.org/) is required in order to be able to follow along.
 Knowing about these types beforehand will also help, but I’ll try to provide links and examples so that you can read more.

 So grab your preferred hot beverage and get ready for a post that goes towards the 'heavy to read' end of the spectrum.
 Experimenting with the code as we go along is encouraged, for example on the [TypeScript playground](https://www.typescriptlang.org/play).
-There is also a link with the final solution at the end.
+There is also a link with the solution at the end.

-# The Problem
+# The problem

-Let’s assume we have an existing code base, with a general method that reads data from an API.
+Let’s assume we have an existing code base, with a general function that reads data from an API.
 We can pass it the URL, and the property names that we want to read for that specific object type.
 Might look something like this:

     fetchData(properties, url) {...}